yaml/yaml-spec/spec/spec.md

 language designed to be human-friendly and work well with modern programming languages for common everyday tasks.
-This specification is both an introduction to the YAML language and the concepts supporting it, and also a complete specification of the information needed to develop [applications] for processing YAML.
+This specification is both an introduction to the YAML language and the concepts supporting it
+It is also a complete specification of the information needed to develop [applications] for processing YAML.

 Open, interoperable and readily understandable tools have advanced computing immensely.